SagefulSolutions/WVCC/roadmap.md

 February 2018
 ----------------

+* Create onboarding informational e-packet
+* Host at least one Google Hangout or be a guest on a podcast
+* Integrate WVCC into ConnectLC
+* Have 10 people holding WVCC balances
+* Have 3 people listed in the directory accepting WVCC for something
 * Have 32 people holding WVCC balances
 * Have 15 people listed in the directory accepting WVCC for something